 Console mode gives you the classic ASCII roguelike experience.
 This mode is incomprehensible to me but I'm told it's like the Matrix.
 Eventually, all you'll see is Fire Giant, Frost Giant,

-With ASCII it can be difficult to determine what weapons (if any) the enemies you face are wielding.
+With ASCII it can be difficult to determine what weapons (if any) the enemies you face are wielding and which status effects (if any) are affecting them.
 Close attention to the message log and examination of monsters will tell you but it's not possible to see at a glance.

 Console mode has no mouse support at all.

 Tiles in DCSS are quite attractive.
 And, if you're like me, you need pretty pictures to work out what's going on.